(52% Sangiovese, 32% Cabernet Sauvignon, 16% Syrah)

-Saggi is a blend of two distinct Washington State Sangiovese vineyards, both planted in 1998 on sites with well-draining soils, important to managing Sangiovese’s vine vigor and controlling berry size.
-Candy Mountain Sangiovese is a warm vineyard that delivers grapes with ripe, black currant aromas and flavors.
-Boushey Vineyard Sangiovese, grown in the Yakima Valley, is a cooler site that brings brightness and balanced acidity to the blend.
-Cabernet Sauvignon from Stone Tree Vineyard on the Wahluke Slope adds a silky texture to the wine.
-Syrah adds a darker hue and another layer of complexity.
+Like previous vintages, the 2019 Saggi is a blend of two top Washington state Sangiovese vineyards, both planted in 1998 on sites with well-draining soils, important to managing Sangiovese’s vine vigor and berry size.
+Candy Mountain is a warm vineyard that delivers Sangiovese grapes with ripe, black currant aromas and flavors.
+Boushey Vineyard Sangiovese, grown in the Yakima Valley, is a cooler site that brings vibrancy and balanced acidity to the blend.
+Cabernet Sauvignon from the Horse Heaven Hills offers silky, refined tannins.
+Den Hoed’s Grandview Vineyard Syrah adds dark color and liveliness.

-Handpicked grapes were gently crushed and fermented in small, two-ton tanks, then using a technique called saignée (French for “to bleed”) 5-10% of the juice was removed from the tank at the beginning of fermentation to increase the proportion of grape skins to juice.
-By increasing the juice to skin ratio, more color, flavor and tannins were extracted from the grapes.
-Small lot, extended maceration for an average of 30 days provided refined tannins and a lavish mouthfeel.
+Handpicked grapes were gently crushed and fermented into small, two-ton tanks.
+Using a technique called saignée (French for “to bleed”), 5-10% of the juice was removed from the tank at the beginning of fermentation to increase the proportion of grape skins to juice.
+By increasing the juice to skin ratio, more color, flavor, and tannins were extracted from the grapes.
+Small lot, extended maceration for an average of 30 days developed refined tannins and a lush mouthfeel.
 Aged 18 months in all French oak barrels (55% new).

 92 points – Jeb Dunnuck